fullstaq-labs/sqedule/devdocs/reviewable-concept.md

  - **Versioning**: recording all past versions of a resources.
  - **Auditing**: finding out why a resource changed, and who were responsible.
  - **Reviewing**: new changes are reviewed before they take effect.
+ - **Concurrency management** — preventing data modifications from interfering with on-going, long-running processes.
+Such processes use the data versions from when the processes begun, not the latest versions.

 These aspects are important for many resource types.
 You don't want ruleset changes to take effect until the change management board has reviewed them.
 If a production incident occurred, you want to be able to find out which change contributed to that problem, and why that change was made.